gregfoletta/Articles/content/post/2024-01-08-a-day-in-the-life-the-bgp-table/index.markdown

 </table>
 </div>

-Looks like anyone on **140.99.244.0/23** was having a bad time.
-Hilariously this space is owned by a company called [EpicUp](https://www.epicup.com/)… more like EpicDown! \*groans\*.Graphing the updates and complete withdraws over the course of the day paints a bad picture
+Looks like anyone on **140.99.244.0/23** was having a bad time during this day.
+This space is owned by a company called [EpicUp](https://www.epicup.com/)… more like EpicDown! \*groan\*.

+Graphing the updates and complete withdraws over the course of the day paints a bad picture

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-19-1.png" width="672" />
 The top graph looks like a straight line, but that’s because this route is present in almost every single 30 second block of updates.
 There are 2,879 30-second blocks and it’s present as either a different path or a withdrawn route in 2,637 of them, or 92.8%!

 We know the routes is flapping, but *how* is it flapping, and who is to blame?
-The best way to visualise this is a graph, placing all the ASNs that exist in paths announcing this network as on a graph, then colourising the edges by how many updates were seen with each pair of ASes.
-I’ve binned the number of updates into blocks of 300:
+The best way to visualise this is a graph, with the ASNs in all paths to that network as nodes and edges showing the pairs of ASNs in the paths.
+I’ve colourised the edges by how many updates were seen with each pair of ASes, binned into groups of 300:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-21-1.png" width="672" />
 What a mess!
-You can make out the primary path down the centre through NTT (2914) and Lumen/Level3 (3356), but for whatever reason (bad link? power outages? who knows) the path is moving between these tier 1 ISPS and others, including Arelion (1299) and PCCW (3419).
-While it’s almost impossible to identify the know the exact reason using this data only, what it does show is the amazing diversity of peering of modern global networks, and the marvel of a ~33 year old routing protocol!
+You can make out the primary path down the centre through NTT (2914) and Lumen/Level3 (3356), but for whatever reason (bad link? power outages? router crashing?) the path is moving between these tier 1 ISPS and others, including Arelion (1299) and PCCW (3419).
+While it’s almost impossible to identify the exact reason for the route flapping using this data only, what it does show is the amazing peering diversity of modern global networks, and the the resiliency of a 33 year old routing protocol.

 # Just The Beginning

-There’s a big problem with a data set like this: it’s to interesting!
-You can see
+There’s a big problem with a data set like this: there’s just too much to look at.
+I needed to keep a lid on it so this article didn’t balloon out to 30,000 words, but there’s another five rabbit holes I could have gone down.
+That’s not including the the questions I’ve left unanswered.

+With the global BGP table, you’ve got a summary of an entire world encapsulated in a few packets.
+Your BGP updates could could be political unrest, natural phenomena like earthquakes or fires, or simply a network admin’s fat finger.
+You’ve got the economics of internet peering, and you’ve got the human element of different administrators with different capabilities coming together to bring up connectivity.
+And somehow it manages to work, well, most of the time.
+There’s something both bizarre and beautiful about seeing all of that humanity encapsulated and streamed as small little updates into your laptop.